Water quality FAQs

 Blue water can also be caused by poorly installed toilet cisterns, which allow water from the cisterns to siphon back into the internal plumbing.

-For information about how to check your toilet cistern please visit the WRAS website.
+For information about how to check your toilet cistern please visit the Water Regs UK website.

 If your water is blue please do not drink the water or use it for cooking until you have sought advice from your water supplier.